Panzimon/Makdown_workbook/README.md

 It's a project based on [njaulj/my_workbook](https://github.com/njaulj/my_workbook) ,but the njaulj's project doesn't uses the vue 2.x, and I'm learning that for the time being.So that's why this project built.

-Of course , there were some question during the coding procedure.
+Of course , there were some questions during the coding procedure.

 Such as
 ```